UNIVERSITY GUIDANCE SERVICE

 UNIFROG accounts are made available to students (and their parents) from 3eme upwards.
 Initial access details are sent by email to all students.
 They can then log onto the UNIFROG platform and create their own account, which they will keep until the end of their time at the CSI Lyon.

 Students should note that the UNIFROG service only covers university courses that are taught in English.
-If students are considering further education options taught in French at French universities, they will need to pursue these separately through the CSI Lyon orientation service (details are given below).
+If students are considering further education options taught in French at French universities, they will need to explore these separately through the CSI Lyon orientation service (details are given below).

-The University Counselling Team
+The University Guidance Team

 Students / applicants will need to...

-Carry out their own detailed research about career options, university courses and other relevant information.
+Make active use of UNIFROG to carry out their own detailed research about career options, university courses and other relevant information.

 Request and obtain personal statements and references from appropriate referees, when these are required.